-New students will receive their Term I schedule at Waynesburg University orientation in July.
+New students will receive their Term I schedule at Waynesburg University during orientation the summer prior to entry.
 At this time, students will approve their schedule or request minor changes.
 All requests for schedule changes must be made within 2 weeks after orientation.
 No schedule changes will be made after this time period.